Bocmah/docker-scaffold/README.md

   rootPassword: testRoot
 ```

-Sometimes you may wish to use as service but all keys are optional, and you want to leave default values.
+Sometimes you may wish to use a service but all keys are optional, and you want to leave default values.
 In this
 case you should specify a service as an empty object:

 ```yaml